Kyathirao/tiger-treasure-hunt/README.md

     <img src="src/treasurehunt.jpg" alt="Logo" width="480" height="270">
   </a>

-<h3 align="center">SeaFarer's Cipher : The Quest for the Forgotten Empire</h3>
+<h3 align="center">Tiger Treasure Hunt</h3>

   <p align="center">
     <br />
-     SeaFarer's Cipher is a fun team online game where the players join a video conference (e.g., Zoom or Teams) to play a fun question and answer game in order to solve a series of clues that leads the team to a treasure.
+     Tiger Treasure Hunt is a fun team online game where the players join a video conference (e.g., Zoom or Teams) to play a fun question and answer game in order to solve a series of clues that leads the team to a treasure.
     <br />
-    <a href="https://kyathirao.github.io/tiger-treasure-hunt/">Play SeaFarer's Cipher</a>
+    <a href="https://kyathirao.github.io/tiger-treasure-hunt/">Play Tiger Treasure Hunt</a>
   </p>
 </div>